hhamda14/Gene-Check/README.md

 # 🧬 GeneCheck
-**Lightweight Protein Family Classification for Real-World Impact**
+**Lightweight Protein Family Classification for Real-World Impact** Hi, welcome to our repository for the HackNation Global AI Hackathon!
+We’re just two sisters trying to get our foot in the door and hopefully become pros at everything data, AI, and machine learning.

 ## 🚀 Overview
 AlphaFold changed biology by predicting protein structures with stunning accuracy — but it needed massive datasets and huge compute power.